fraurenheit/fraurenheit/README.md

 - 🏆 I have experience in **HTML5,CSS3,Bootstrap3 & Bootstrap4.**

-- 📫 You can reach me **You can reach me on social media @Fraurenheit or send me an e-mail: iremmbuyukcingil@gmail.com**
+- 📫 You can reach me on social media **@Fraurenheit or send me an e-mail: iremmbuyukcingil@gmail.com**

-- 🚀 I feel ready to **work as a remote, intern, or part-time Front End Developer.**
+- 🚀 I feel ready to work as a **remote, intern or part-time Front End Developer.**

 <br> <br> <br>